 Layers

-A concept that is often mentioned in culinary exposés on ramen is “layers of flavor”.
+“Layers of flavour” is a concept often mentioned in culinary exposés on ramen.
 These layers are achieving by combining the different soup components (stock, dashi, tare, etc.) in the bowl immediately before serving.
-I was a little skeptical.
-How could mixing it in the bowl result in layers of flavor where mixing it in the saucepan could not?
+I was a little sceptical.
+How could mixing it in the bowl result in layers of flavour where mixing it in the saucepan could not?

 Toppings